Tutorial 4: Build a zkApp UI in the Browser with React

 zkApp programmability is not yet available on the Mina Mainnet.
 You can get started now by deploying zkApps to the Berkeley Testnet.

 In the Hello World tutorial, you built a basic zkApp smart contract with SnarkyJS.
-You learned to use the zk config
+You learned to use the zk config command to create a deploy alias in Tutorial 3: Deploy to a Live Network.

 In this tutorial, you implement a browser UI using ReactJS that interacts with a smart contract.